smatechnologies/visualcron-docs/docs/index.md

 ## VisualCron - Automation Tool For Windows

-VisualCron is an advanced Job/Task scheduler for Windows.
+VisualCron is an advanced Job and Task scheduler for Windows.

 ### About VisualCron